-When the sample size is small (< 30), we use the t Distribution and not the normal distribution.
+When the sample size is small (< 30), we use the t distribution, not the normal one.
+The t-Distribution is like the normal distributions but for limited data.
 Similar to z-score tables for SND, there are t-score tables for t-Distributions according to different sample sizes.

-The standard normal distribution is a representation of all normal curves (any combination of mean and standard deviation).
+The standard normal distribution is a representation of all normal curves.
+This includes any combination of mean and standard deviation.
 Tables of values from this distribution can be used to evaluate any normal distribution.

 The standard normal distribution is a probability distribution with a mean of zero and a standard deviation of one.
 It is a bell-shaped curve that is symmetric about the mean and is widely used in statistics and probability theory.

 The standard normal distribution has a mean of zero and a standard deviation of one.
 Other normal distributions can have any mean and standard deviation.
 The shape of the curve is always the same, however.
 The highest point is at the mean and there is a symmetrical distribution on either side of the mean.

 The standard normal distribution is continuous and unimodal, meaning it has only one peak.
 The area under the curve is equal to 1, and it is symmetric about the mean.
 About 68% of the observations in a standard normal distribution fall within one standard deviation of the mean, and about 95% fall within two standard deviations.